DHTMLX/docs-suite/docs/combobox/api/combobox_newoptions_config.md

 # newOptions

-@short: allows end users to add new options into the data collection of Combobox
+@short: Optional.
+Allows end users to add new options into the data collection of Combobox

 @signature: {'newOptions?: boolean;'}